tp2750/DataPlates.jl/README.md

 * DataPlate("Plate1"): 96 well plate with name "Plate1", same as barcode one value: "well_96" with values "A01", "B01", ....
 * DataPlate("Plate1", "UP0001234"): 96 well plate with name: "Plate1", barcode: "UP0001234" and one value with one value: "well_96" with values "A01", "B01", ....
+* Do not allow "well", "platename", "barcode" as a column names.
+These are reserved.
+* 6-well plates only have a single "quadrant" [1]

 ## Methods